 Attention Deficit Hyperactivity Disorder or ADHD is a common psychiatric condition.
 ADHD is prevalent in averaging 2-3% of the world’s population, and 1.7%-16% in Singapore.
 ADHD has a great impact on academic and social aptitudes.
 Children suffering from ADHD are different from their normal peers.
-They give little or no responses to extraneous stimuli.
+They give little or no response to extraneous stimuli.
 No specific cause is cited for their behavior and, generally, the diagnosis of ADHD ends up with labeling the behavior.

-You can only observe behaviors but testing or measuring behavior is difficult.
+You can observe behaviors but testing or measuring behavior is difficult.
 These put the parents in a tough situation.
 They can either put the child in a controlled environment or seek out medical treatment.
 Unfortunately, none of these entails a sustainable improvement in learning abilities or gives rise to a realistic hope for better quality of life.

 Intervention programs such as Sensory Integration, Brain and Focus Training, and award winning Tomatis® Method Listening Therapy can help your child to focus better and not be distracted by the environment around them.

 Attention Deficit Hyperactivity Disorder (ADHD) can be identified through various symptoms displayed by a child.
 ADHD is a complex neurodevelopmental disorder, it usually emerges predominantly in early childhood before seven years old and impairs responses from speech to attentiveness to socialization.

 People have a misconception that an ADHD child is always out of control, however, the reality is more deep-seated than that.
 Look out for these symptoms if you are concerned that your child may have ADHD.